urecio/more-or-less/README.md

 * It adds some functions and mixins for lessjs
 * It is "almost" as strong as [lesshat][3] but does NOT USE ANY inline-javaScript
+* It is adds helpul functions (e.g. to create loops or compare lists)
 * It allows to import [reset][7] or [normalize][8]
     * `@import 'lib/reset';` to import the reset styles
     * `@import 'lib/normalize'` to import the normalize styles